AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/overview.md

 Destinations are integrations used to send targeted audiences to external platforms.
 These integrations enable you to activate audiences across various marketing channels and platforms for use in campaigns and customer engagement.

-Currently, destinations are only available to publishers in Adobe Real-Time CDP Collaboration.
-Publishers can configure destinations to send audiences to external platforms, such as Adobe Experience Platform, for use in campaigns.
-Advertisers can then [activate audiences within a project](../collaborate/activate.md), which are sent to the publisher's configured destination.
+Collaborators can configure destinations to send audiences to external platforms, such as Adobe Experience Platform, for use in campaigns.
+Collaborators can then [activate audiences within a project](../collaborate/activate.md), which are sent to their connection's configured destination.
+Activation can be done by either collaborator depending on the audience activation settings [configured in the connection](/help/guide/connect/establishing-connections.md#configure-connection-settings).

 >[!IMPORTANT]
 >
->Currently, when advertisers activate audiences within your project, they are automatically sent to a publisher's configured destination.
-As a publisher, you **must** configure a destination *before* your collaborator activates an audience.
-If no destination is configured, the audience will be sent to you and visible in the **[!UICONTROL Activate]** tab within a project, but will not be activated.
+>Currently, when collaborators activate audiences within a project, they are automatically sent to their connection's configured destination.
+You **must** configure a destination before your collaborator can activate audiences within a project.

 ## Configure destinations {#configure-destinations}

-To configure a destination, navigate to **[!UICONTROL Setup]** and then select the **[!UICONTROL My desintations]** tab.
+To configure a destination, navigate to **[!UICONTROL Setup]** and then select the **[!UICONTROL My destinations]** tab.
 Here, you can view all available destinations.

 >[!NOTE]
 >